Table of contents

 • What makes them want to work with me?

+It's paramount to speak your ideal client's language.
 For example, if you work in residential design, your clients will most likely not appreciate the use of design and construction jargon.
 Whereas commercial clients might consider it vague and unprofessional if you aren’t using the terminology they use.

 It’s the same with visual content.
 When working with residential clients, don’t showcase your detailed construction drawings.
 Instead include photography of finished projects and before-after images.